Digesting a codebase before a model reads it

 • SQL executed by each step

 The result reads like a concise “source → transform → destination” pipeline rather than hundreds of kilobytes of XML markup.
 Interestingly, despite the model being able to read the entire file into context easily, and the transformation being a simple deterministic script - the outcome of runs with a digested file is significantly better.
-It seems to structure the data better than the XML in a semantic way which works for getting the key logic flows: highlighting what’s most important for the documentation to the model.
+It seems the digest structures the data better for the model than the raw XML does: it organises the logic semantically, surfacing the key flows the documentation needs to capture.

 I find it an interesting principle to think over: use cheap, fast and deterministic parsing to decide exactly what information reaches the model, and in what shape.
 The expensive LLM step only receives a clean, safe, structured, information-dense representation.